-There are two crucial moments in the concrete setting process:
+There are two crucial moments in the process:

 The setting time might not seem important, but this can be very useful for many purposes.
 The initial setting time tells you how much time you have from when you mix water with cement until this starts solidifying.
-Knowing this helps you plan when to mix the concrete and how much time you have available for transporting and placing the concrete.
+Knowing this helps you plan when to mix the concrete and how much time you have available for transporting and placing it.
 The final setting time indicates when the concrete has turned solid and starts to gain strength.
 After the final setting time, it is not recommended to do consolidating activities as these will disturb the concrete’s strength development.

 Ideally, you want the initial setting time to be long enough to transport the concrete and pour it while it is still fluid.
-However, you do not want the initial setting time to be too long, as the concrete finishers and the rest of the crew will need to wait (sometimes up to 5 hours) until the concrete is ready to be consolidated.
+However, you do not want it to be too long, as the finishers and the rest of the crew will need to wait (sometimes up to 5 hours) until it is ready to be consolidated.

-The same applies to the final setting time, where you want it to be long enough to be able to finish the concrete, but not so long that the concrete takes forever to harden, as this prolongs the project schedule.
+The same applies to the final setting time, where you want it to be long enough to be able to finish the concrete, but not so long that the it takes forever to harden, as this prolongs the project schedule.